HVAC contractors in

 Inspection Schedule

-Rough inspection after installation before covering, final inspection after completion.
-Commercial jobs require additional inspections.
-48-hour notice required for inspection scheduling.
+Rough inspection after installation before covering ductwork, final inspection after completion.
+Commercial projects require additional inspections per Title 24 energy compliance.

 Insurance Minimums